"Healing in Community " (2023)

 NYC Health + Hospitals Arts in Medicine Community Mural Project,

-Coler Rehabilitation and Nursing Care Hospital, Roosevelt Island, NY
+Coler Rehabilitation and Nursing Care Hospital, Roosevelt Island, NYC.

 As part of the process to create this mural, I visited Coler weekly to engage participants in hands-on photography projects including cell phone photography, editing, and digital printing.
 In the fourth week, everyone was invited to make their own art while I did the photo portraits for the mural using professional lighting and a makeshift backdrop.